Visa/MasterCard Interchange Fee Litigation

 David Wynne successfully represented a billion dollar fuel distribution and convenience store conglomerate against the Networks and related banks, using innovative and creative litigation strategies to maximize the value of our client’s claims.
 Our firm has extensive knowledge regarding the Network industry and has retained the foremost, preeminent experts in the field.
 We won significant legal victories against the Networks and bank defendants – victories no other firm in the country has been able to achieve during the course of the interchange fee litigation.

-A new window is now available for retailers to opt out of the class action and pursue their claims on an individual basis.
 Please contact David Wynne at our firm if you are interested in learning about our creative and innovative strategies to effectively pursue these antitrust claims.